taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }, 1000);
 ~~~~~~~~

 There is nothing against a simple `setTimeout()` function in your application.
-It can be used in the context of Redux and React.
 Sometimes it is easier to remember the basics in JavaScript than trying to apply yet another library to fix a problem.
 Since you know about actions creators, the next step could be to extract these actions into according action creators and action types.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~